GEOLYTIX/xyz/DOCUMENTATION.md

 */
 ```

+### @example

+An @example does not require a code block [\`\`\`JS] definition.
+At examples should be reserved for codepen examples which can be run.
+Code blocks should be used for code syntax highlighting in the rendered markdown.

 ### /docs express route

 The /docs express route can be used to preview the built pages on `http://localhost:3000/docs/`